otomato-gh/k8s-o10n-workshop/slides/workshop/resources.md

 - In each namespace, create a LimitRange object

-- Set a small default CPU request and CPU limit
+- Set a small default CPU request

   (e.g. "100m")